CamiloCCarvalho/learning-sequelize/README.md

 # learning-sequelize
-Learning ORM Sequelize with PostgreSQL and NodeJS
+Learning ORM Sequelize with PostgreSQL / Beekeeper and NodeJS